 RG-6 is a reference to a variety of coaxial cable, used for sending and receiving sound and video signals.
 The most common application is for transmitting cable television.
-RG-6 cables typically have an 18 AWG center conductor and 75 ohm characteristic impedance.
-RG-6 cables can have several types of connectors, including F connector, BNC connector, and RCA plugs.
+Standard RG-6 cables have an 18 AWG center conductor and 75 ohm characteristic impedance.
+They can have several types of connectors, including F connector, BNC connector, and RCA plugs.

 There are three types of RG-6 cables: plain or house, flooded, and aerial or messenger.
 Each is designed for use in different environments.
 Plain or house is used for wiring inside or outside a house.
 Flooded is used for underground burial or inside buried conduit, and aerial or messenger for use in above ground drops from utility poles.